What Is an Extremity Arteriography?

 - weak or absent pulse in the affected area

-Tell your doctor if you are or think you might be pregnant.
+Tell your doctor if you’re pregnant or think you might be

 - X-ray dye (contrast material)